nasa/fprime/README.md

-# F Prime: A Flight-Proven, Multi-Platform, Open-Source Flight Software Framework
+# F´: A Flight-Proven, Multi-Platform, Open-Source Flight Software Framework

-F Prime (FÊ¹) is a component-driven framework that enables rapid development and deployment of spaceflight and other embedded software applications.
-Originally developed at the Jet Propulsion Laboratory, F Prime has been successfully deployed on several space applications.
+F´ (F Prime) is a component-driven framework that enables rapid development and deployment of spaceflight and other embedded software applications.
+Originally developed at the Jet Propulsion Laboratory, F´ has been successfully deployed on several space applications.
 It is tailored, but not limited, to small-scale spaceflight systems such as CubeSats, SmallSats, and instruments.

-F Prime comprises several elements:
+F´ comprises several elements:

 * An architecture that decomposes flight software into discrete components with well-defined interfaces
 * A C++ framework that provides core capabilities such as message queues and threads